inst414-us-higher-ed/us_higher_ed/README.md

+# Visualizing Research University Diversity in the U.S.
+# _How Institutional Characteristics Align with Carnegie Classification Tiers_

 Written by Diamond Andy, Lily Gates, Mia Leandri, and Colin Thompsom

 University of Maryland, Spring 2025

-# Project Overview

 ## Description
 Exploring the differences between American research colleges and universities through data visualization.